 When you address your cavity, you enjoy the benefits of your dental filling right away.
 When you ignore that cavity, you run the risk of needing a more extensive procedure that costs more money and takes more time later.
 A cavity requires a lot less hassle than a dental crown or root canal.
 These procedures definitely require sedation, and can mean multiple visits depending on your situation.
 Addressing all oral health concerns early leads to the best results.

 Stubbs Family Dentistry Can Help You Recover Quickly from a Cavity

-Dr. Michael Flynn strives to provide excellent care that utilizes contemporary dental technology.
+Dr. Stubbs strives to provide excellent care that utilizes contemporary dental technology.
 Modern fillings will help restore your smile and the function of your bite so that you can put tooth decay and cavities behind you.
 Talk to the team at Flynn Dentistry to get your oral health back on track.
 You can make a restorative dentistry appointment by contacting Stubbs Family Dentistry in West Allis, WI at 414-541-8250.